kazoo-cs/Data-Structures-Complexity-and-Algorithms/notes.md

  map(function_name, sequence)
 ```
 #### The Filter Function
 Built in function
 Filters out items in a sequence where a function decides

 ## 3. Tuples
 It is an *immutable* sequenceable data-type object
 - Declared with *parenthesis* ()
-- ()is an *empty* tuple
+- () is an *empty* tuple
 - (50,) is a singleton tuple; the comma is *required*
-- Tuples are *sliceable*; therefore indexabl eusing square brackets
+- Tuples are *sliceable*; therefore indexable using square brackets

 Operators
 - Len function
 - Concatenation (addition of same data type)
 - Repetition (multiplication of same data type)
 - Membership
 - Max/Min functions
 - Tuple function

 ## 4. Sets
-Well-defined collectin of distinct objects, considered as an objet in its own right
+Well-defined collection of distinct objects, considered as an object in its own right
-Aset can be denoted with {} brackets mathematically
+A set can be denoted with {} brackets mathematically
 - Does *not* need to be ordered
 - Can contain *duplicates*; moreover, the set with no duplicates of same objects will still be considered equal
     -  {a,b,c} == {a,a,b,b,b,c,c,c,c}